stan-dev/cmdstanpy/docsrc/hello_world.rst

 The :class:`CmdStanModel` class manages the Stan program and its corresponding compiled executable.
 It provides properties and functions to inspect the model code and filepaths.
 A `CmdStanModel` can be instantiated from a Stan file or its corresponding compiled executable file.
-When instantiated from a Stan file, the default behavior is to compile the Stan file, unless a newer executable file exists, in which case, an INFO message is logged.
-This is to avoid unnecessary C++ compilation which may take anywhere from several seconds to a few minutes.

 .. ipython:: python